MickL/JS-Image-Resizer/README.md

 You can report bugs or feature requests within GitHub Issues.

 ##Credits
 Alot of code is proudly copied from StackOverflow and other sources.
-See the comments for sources.
+See the `@see` comments for sources.

 ##Lincense
 ImageResizer is released under the [MIT License](https://ben.mit-license.org/)